A Mean Field Game of Optimal Portfolio Liquidation: Introduction and overview

 \section{Introduction and overview}

 Mean field games (MFGs) are a powerful tool to analyse strategic interactions in large populations when each individual player has only a small impact on the behavior of other players.
-In the economics literature, mean field games (or anonymous games) were first considered by Jovanovic and Rosenthal \cite{JR-1988}.\footnote{Anonymous and mean field type games were subsequently analyzed in the economics literature by many authors including Blonski \cite{B-1999, B-2000}, Daskalakis and Papadimitriou \cite{DP-2015}, Horst \cite{H-2005}, and Rath \cite{R-1996}.} In the mathematical literature they were independently introduced by Huang, Malham\'e and Caines \cite{HMC-2006} and Lasry and Lions \cite{LL-2007}.
+In the economics literature, mean-field-type (or anonymous) games were first considered by Jovanovic and Rosenthal \cite{JR-1988} and later analyzed by many authors including \cite{B-1999, DP-2015, H-2005}.
+In the mathematical literature MFGs were independently introduced by Huang, Malham\'e and Caines \cite{HMC-2006} and Lasry and Lions \cite{LL-2007}.
+MFGs have been successfully applied to various economic problems, ranging from systemic risk management \cite{CFS-2015} to principal agent problems \cite{EMP-2016,NZ-2018} and from portfolio optimization \cite{LZ-2018} to optimal exploitation of exhaustible resources \cite{CS-2017}.

-In a standard MFG, each player $i \in \{1, ..., N\}$ chooses an action from a given set of admissible controls that minimizes a cost functional of the form
+In a standard MFG, each player $i \in \{1, ..., N\}$ chooses an action $u^i$ from a given set of admissible controls that minimizes a cost functional of the form

 subject to the state dynamics